Shanidhya01/Shanidhya01/README.md

 ## 🔥 Fun Facts & Currently Working On

 - 🥇 Regular participant in coding contests
-- 🚀 Currently building: CodeInSight
+- 🚀 Currently building: Leetify
 - 🤝 Open to collaboration on full‑stack & AI projects
 - 💡 Always eager to learn something new!